eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Retrieve connection status

 This command returns the connection status.
 It shows if a connection is currently enabled/disabled.
-The only parameter necessary for connection deletion is the `connectionId`:
+The only parameter necessary for retrieving the connection status is the `connectionId`:

 ```json
 {